10 things to do once you buy a new computer

 Windows 10 has built-in security based on virtualization to prevent malicious code attacks.

-1. Buy one or two external hard drives (at least 1 TB) and decide whether to connect it to your computer (RAID) or via the network ().
-You can partition the drive and use one for system backup and another for data.
+1. Buy one or two external hard drives (at least 1 TB) and decide whether to connect it to your computer (RAID) or via the network (NAS).
+You can split the drive and use one for system backups and another for data.

 2. Select an application to back up your data automatically to a static program.
 Cloud storage works best for syncing your files, but for backup, consider Backblaze, Backblaze B2, Amazon S3, or Glacier.